RohanAlexander/blogdown_website/content/project/childhood_environment_migration.md

 +++

-Zach Ward and I estimate the importance of childhood environment for immigrant outcomes with a new dataset of arrivals linked to the 1940 US Census.
-We find that brothers who arrived at younger ages, or those with more childhood exposure to the American environment, had much higher adult incomes than older-arriving brothers.
+By linking data on Ellis Island arrivals with the 1940 US Census Zach Ward and I estimate the importance of childhood environment for immigrant outcomes.
+Looking only at male siblings, a brother who arrived in the US at a younger age had higher adult incomes than their brother who arrived at an older age.
 The high return to human capital acquired during childhood contrasts with a low rate of assimilation during this period.
 We further show that the quality of childhood environment is a primary determinant of a source country’s skill gap with natives, and may be more important than other factors like selection.